 Set Up a Cozy Winter Porch with These Simple Decorating Tips

 For starters, since many of the plants and potted flowers you have in your yard may be seasonal (or need to come indoors during the winter months), adding a little greenery can keep your porch looking lively.
-Nicole Gibbons, designer and founder of Clare, says not to be scared of using fake greenery.
+Nicole Gibbons, designer and founder of Clare, urges homeowners not to be scared of using fake greenery.
 "I love adding a faux topiary for a few reasons," she says.
 "I always go faux because it will last through the winter and has the ability to work all year round—it's seasonless!
 Plus, it transitions well into holiday décor—just add some twinkle lights to your topiary to make it feel more festive."

 Since winter is the season of garlands, Gibbons suggests draping your doorframe with one made of magnolia leaves.
 "A magnolia leaf garland really brings up the level of sophistication to your décor and it doesn't feel overly holiday," she says.
 She also suggests switching out your doormat to enliven the entire space.
 Not only is it an inexpensive way to revamp things, but it's quick and easy—and requires very little effort on your part.
 "I love a classic greek key doormat," Gibbons says.
 "It's timeless."